Rational symbolic powers of ideals: Introduction

 Section~3 explores the relationship between rational symbolic powers and saturated powers (Theorem \ref{lem.symbSat_ass}).
 Using this connection, we generalize the binomial expansion formula of H\`a--Jayanthan--Kumar--Nguyen to the rational setting (Theorem \ref{thm.binSat}).
 We also deduce that when the binomial expansion formula holds for rational powers, it also holds for rational symbolic powers (\Cref{thm.binRatSym}).

 In Section~4, we turn to monomial ideals.
-We describe rational symbolic powers of squarefree monomial ideals in terms of the symbolic polyhedron (Theorem \ref{thm.ratMonIdeal}).
+We describe rational symbolic powers of monomial ideals in terms of Rees valuations and corresponding convex polyhedron (Theorem \ref{thm.ratMonIdeal}).
 We also establish the asymptotic stability of the filtration of rational symbolic powers (Theorem \ref{thm.AsympStable}), which implies the existence of asymptotic regularity and depth, and prove the existence of asymptotic length of local cohomology modules of rational symbolic powers (Theorem \ref{thm.lengthCoh}).

-\textbf{Acknowledgment.} Part of this work was done while the first author visited the other authors at Tulane University.
+\textbf{Acknowledgment.} Part of this work was done while the first author visited the second and third authors at Tulane University.
 The authors thank Tulane University for its hospitality.
-The second author is partially supported by a Simons Foundation grant.
+Dey was partially supported by the Charles University Research Center program No.UNCE/SCI/022 and a grant GACR 23-05148S from the Czech Science Foundation.
+H\`a was partially supported by Simons Foundation grant \# 850912.
+Mantero was partially supported by Simons Foundation grant \# 962192.